emqx/emqx-docs/en_US/modules/redis_authentication.md

 - %d: TLS certificate subject, valid only when TLS connection

-You can adjust super user query commands according to business needs, such as adding multiple query conditions and using database preprocessing functions to implement more business-related functions.
-But in any case, the super user query command needs to meet the following conditions:
+You can adjust superuser query commands according to business needs, such as adding multiple query conditions and using database preprocessing functions to implement more business-related functions.
+But in any case, the superuser query command needs to meet the following conditions:

 1. The first data in the query result must be is_superuser data

 :::tip

-If the super user function is not needed, commenting and disabling this option can effectively improve efficiency
+If the superuser function is not needed, commenting and disabling this option can effectively improve efficiency

 :::